TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 There are several ways to specify which segments should be included in the reduction:

 1. **All Segments**
-Use the functions `reduceSegments`(\ref TNL::Algorithms::Segments::reduceSegments) and
-`reduceAllSegments`(\ref TNL::Algorithms::Segments::reduceAllSegments) to perform
-reduction over all segments (or a specified range of segments).
+Use the functions `reduceSegments` and `reduceAllSegments` to perform reduction over all segments (or a specified range of segments).
 2. **Selected Segments by Index**
-The same function, `reduceSegments`(\ref TNL::Algorithms::Segments::reduceSegments),
-can also be provided with an array of segment indices.
+The same function, `reduceSegments`, can also be provided with an array of segment indices.
 In this case, reduction is performed only within the specified segments.
 3. **Conditional Segment Selection**
-Use the functions `reduceSegmentsIf`(\ref TNL::Algorithms::Segments::reduceSegmentsIf) and
-`reduceAllSegmentsIf`(\ref TNL::Algorithms::Segments::reduceAllSegmentsIf)
-to perform reduction only in segments that fulfill a given condition, which is specified using a lambda function.
+Use the functions `reduceSegmentsIf` and `reduceAllSegmentsIf` to perform reduction only in segments that fulfill a given condition, which is specified using a lambda function.